Samurai Shiatsu is an in-school project working with Primary School children.

-Children complain about stomach pains or headaches and report sleeping problems.
-In school, they come to the attention of professionals because of their difficulties with learning; postural problems make it difficult to sit still on a chair all day and to concentrate for long hours.
+Many of us are concerned about the pressures that children are facing at school.
+These pressures, combined with postural problems and concentration difficulties, can lead some children to display stress-like symptoms similar to those seen in adults.
+Children complain about stomach pains or headaches and report sleeping problems, in school, they come to the attention of professionals because of their difficulties with learning; postural problems make it difficult to sit still on a chair all day and to concentrate for long hours.
 To alleviate their lack of sensory input, they either squirm or ‘switch off’, no longer engaging with teaching, missing out on vital learning.

-“A great program, well thought out and very well received.”
-Park School, teacher
+“A great program, well thought out and very well received.” – Park School, teacher

-The various Shiatsu techniques and sequences also include meridian based movement exercises.
+The various Shiatsu “moves” and sequences also include meridian based movement exercises Some of the exercises are called: Samurai warms up in the Sun; Samurai holds head up high; Samurai, Bear and Tiger meet .
 These are taught in a playful way as part of a story about two Japanese children, a boy called Kooko and a girl called Hanako.
 Japanese customs are also part of the session, for example to greet each other with:

 Children are taught to use ‘strong, firm bear paw touch’ as well as ‘gentle, light tiger paws’ to go up and down the spine.
 There are also Do-In games and other body awareness exercises to start and finish a session or for when concentration flags in the classroom.

-The Samurai Programme has been introduced into primary schools in Germany, Switzerland, Belgium, France, Netherlands, and most notably Austria – where regional health insurers pay for Shiatsu practitioners to deliver the programme in participating schools.
+The Samurai Programme has been introduced into primary schools in Germany, Switzerland, Belgium, France, Netherlands, and most notably Austria – where regional health insurers pay for Shiatsu Practitioners to deliver the programme in participating schools.
 Karin and her husband Thomas Wernicke have also introduced the Samurai Programme both for children and adults in Japan and Australia.